austinwhisman/Pong/README.md

 # Pong
-Simple Duplicate of a Classic
+Duplicate of the Classic Game Pong.
+Click to open the HTML file and see if you can beat the computer!